somik123/Pi-Status-over-HTTP/README.md

 # Pi-Status-over-HTTP
-Single python script to output raspberry pi status over http
+Single python script to output raspberry pi status over http.
+The python script acts as both the http server and status page.

+Memory consumption of about 4 MB while running the HTTP server.

 Just place the file in your /home/pi/ directory open it in any note editor and add it to boot by following the instructions at the top of the python file.